meglou752/SEM-Group-Project/Use cases/use-case-10.md

 ### Goal in Context

-As a *User* I want *to produce a report on all the cities in the world with population in descending order* so that *I can support population reporting for the organisation.*
+As a *User* I want *to produce a report on all the cities in a specified country with population in descending order* so that *I can support population reporting for the organisation.*

 ### Scope